kkoutsilis/SeleniumTestProject/README.md

 # SeleniumTestProject
-In this repository I am trying to learn about testing with selenium.
+This repository is used for my software engineering class report about testing with [Selenium](https://www.selenium.dev/).
-Also I am using python in order to enhance my skills.
+Also I am using Python in order to enhance my skills.